-Charles County Government's goal is to conduct the procurement function in a professional manner and to deal with each prospective vendor, bidder, or salesperson with honesty, fairness and integrity.
-We recognize that the procurement process may seem complex, and we invite your questions regarding any aspect of the activities of this office.
-For information on current solicitations Invitation To Bid (ITB), Request For Proposal (RFP), and Request For Quote (RFQ) opportunities, please visit the Purchasing online Bid Board. ***ONLINE BID BOARD***
+Our goal is to conduct all procurement in a professional manner and to deal with each prospective vendor, bidder, or salesperson with honesty, fairness, and integrity.
+We recognize that the procurement process can seem complex, and we invite your questions regarding any aspect of the procurement process of which you may be unsure. ***ONLINE BID BOARD***

 Who Buys For Charles County